fluxninja/aperture/docs/content/get-started/playground.md

 To start the simulated traffic against the demo application, navigate to K6 resource in the Tilt UI and press the `Run load test` button.
-The traffic is designed to overload the demo application in order showcase the capabilities of Aperture.
+The traffic is designed to overload the demo application in order to showcase the capabilities of Aperture.

 ![Start Load Test](../assets/img/starttrafficbig.png)